 Follow-up visits every few weeks initially

-This is the highest time burden phase.
+This is the phase with the highest time burden.

 Radiation therapy